Skip to content

 Most supply chain analytics tell you what happened or what might happen next.
 But prescriptive analytics takes it further – it’s like having a seasoned logistics expert who not only predicts problems but hands you a detailed playbook to solve them.
 Think of it as the difference between a weather forecast that predicts rain and one that tells you exactly when to reschedule your shipments, which alternate routes to take, and how to adjust staffing to minimize disruption.

-1. Prescriptive Analytics Defined.
+1. Prescriptive Analytics Defined and How It Works.

 At its core, prescriptive analytics is a decision-support powerhouse that leverages historical data, knowledge-based inputs, and real-time data.
 Based on these digital inputs, it uses advanced algorithms to recommend a specific course of action, explain why it is the best, and details how to implement it.
 Moreover, businesses can use predictive analytics to automate decision flows, when appropriate.
-Below is Gartner’s definition of this type of analytics.
+Below I’ll define Prescriptive Analytics and describe how this analytical process works.

-Prescriptive Analytics Definition
+a.
+Prescriptive Analytics Defined.

 “… a form of advanced analytics which examines data or content to answer the question “What should be done?” or “What can we do to make _______ happen?”, and is characterized by techniques such as graph analysis, simulation, complex event processing, neural networks, recommendation engines, heuristics, and machine learning.”